Galija: Album trilogy and peak of popularity (1987–1994)

 Following Digni ruku release, the band was joined by Bratislav "Bata" Zlatković, a graduate from Sarajevo Music Academy and multi-instrumentalist–in Galija he played guitar, keyboards and flute–and started to collaborate with lyricist Radoman Kanjevac.
-Despite the fact that the two had never before worked with a professional rock band–prior to Galija, Zlatković's had little experience in rock music, and Kanjevac, at the time a journalist for Radio Belgrade, had never written song lyrics–they brought fresh ideas to the group's work.
+Despite the fact that the two had never before worked with a professional rock band–prior to Galija, Zlatković had little experience in rock music, and Kanjevac, at the time a journalist for Radio Belgrade, had never written song lyrics–they brought fresh ideas to the group's work.
 Kanjevac brought up an idea of releasing an album trilogy which would deal with contemporary political turmoil in Yugoslavia, and Zlatković introduced folk music influences into the band's sound.

 In 1988, Galija released the album Daleko je Sunce (Distant is the Sun), named after a novel by Dobrica Ćosić.
 The album was produced by Dušan "Šane" Petrović, and featured numerous guest musicians, including keyboardists Saša Lokner and Kornelije Kovač, bass guitarist Nenad Stefanović "Japanac", drummer Ivan Vdović "Vd" and Fejat Sejdić Trumpet Orchestra.
 Songs were titled after the works of writers Dobrica Ćosić, Branko Ćopić, Ivo Andrić, Laza Lazarević and Aleksa Šantić.
-Daleko je sunce brought new attention of the media and younger audience.
+Daleko je sunce brought new attention of the media and of the younger audience.
 The album's biggest hits were the ballad "Da li si spavala" ("Did You Sleep") and folk-oriented "Mi znamo sudbu" ("We Know Our Destiny"), both composed by Zlatković and featuring lyrics co-written by Zlatković and Kanjevac.
 Minor hits included "Intimni odnosi" ("Intimate Relationship"), "Orlovi rano lete" ("Eagles Start Flying Early ") and "Kao i obično" ("Like Usual").
 The song "Zebre i bizoni" ("Zebras and Buffalos") featured provocative lyrics dealing with Josip Broz Tito's residence at Brijuni.
 On the insistent of the record label, "Zebre i bizoni" lyrics were omitted from the inner sleeve.
 Due to lyrics perceived as politically provocative, the editors of Radio Belgrade and Radio Zagreb marked two songs from Daleko je sunce as unsuitable for broadcasting, while the editors of Radio Sarajevo decided not to broadcast four songs from the album.
-After Daleko je Sunce was released, long-time bass guitarist Zoran Radosavljević left the band, and was replaced by Predrag Milanović.
+The promotional tour included concerts in Belgrade Youth Center and Muzički klub 81, on which the band also celebrated their tenth anniversary.
+After the concerts, long-time bass guitarist Zoran Radosavljević left the band, and was replaced by Predrag Milanović.